St. Louis Percussion Studio

 - A 24-hour notice must be given for missing the lesson.
 Any notice less than 24 hours will result in a fee for that lesson.
 Simply “forgetting” the lesson or sudden illness will not be accepted as excuses for missing the lesson; the tuition is still owed and due by the following lesson.
 These missed lessons will not be made up.

-Summer Lessons: Lessons during the summer are offered on Tuesday, Wednesday and Thursday from 9:00AM to 9:00PM at my studio in Manchester, and on Mondays at Chaminade College Preparatory School.
+Summer Lessons: Lessons during the summer are offered on Tuesday, Wednesday and Thursday from 9:00AM to 9:00PM at my studio in O’Fallon, Missouri, or at Vianney High School.
 Tuition is due for each lesson, however, you can pay by the month by totaling the lessons for that month if you would like.
 Students must give a 24-hour notice of missing the lesson, or tuition is due for that lesson.
 Simply “forgetting” the lesson or sudden illness will not be accepted as excuses for missing the lesson; the tuition is still owed and due by the following lesson.
 Students studying over the summer will receive first choice of times for the fall, depending on how many lessons they took; the more lessons, the greater chance of getting the time you would like for the school year.

 Equipment: Students studying privately must have daily access to a quality mallet instrument such as a 3 to 3.5 octave xylophone or a 4 to 4.3 octave marimba.
 Bell kits do not count!
 I have a limited number of rental instruments, or you can rent or buy from a reputable music dealer.
 The student must also have a snare drum, either stand alone or as part of a drum set.
 Finally, access to a quality metronome, either a Tama Rhythm Watch, a Dr. Beat DB66, or a metronome app is recommended, however, there are several free metronomes on the internet.
 Studies have proven what common sense tells us: students will practice more on a quality instrument, therefore, I am making this requirement in the best interest of the student.